Skip to content

 No Director-altitude AI leader in-house

-Past automation builds shipped but didn't get used
+Past builds shipped but didn't get used

-The agent works.
+Agent works.
 Adoption stalled.
 That's an org-design problem, not a build problem.
 Fractional fixes both layers.

-You have 3+ AI projects and no portfolio view
+3+ AI projects, no portfolio view

-The team needs to own AI after the engagement
+The team needs to own AI after

 Still triaging?